RidgyTheFox/bdsm/FEATURES_STATUS.md

 I also have a couple of other ideas, but they are very difficult to implement.
 I'm not sure if I'll be doing this as Bus World is due to be released soon.
 Here are my ideas:
 * Weather sync.
-* Discord Integration.
-(This one isn't so difficult actually...)
 * NPCs sync.
 * Traffic lights sync.
 * Anti-lag system.
 Right now movement works good for mod without any anti-lag or prediction system.
 But still, it would be cool to have one.